 - Nouse, a broadsheet newspaper published three times a term

-They broadcast 24 hours a day during term time and can often be seen around campus covering events.
-They've won lots of awards over the years, including 'Best Journalistic Broadcasting' in the Student Radio Awards 2015.
+They broadcast 24 hours a day during term time, and can often be seen around campus covering events.
+They've won lots of awards over the years, including 'Best Journalistic Broadcasting' in the Student Radio Awards.

 Photography Society is dedicated to developing your photography skills.

-As a member, you can join like minded individuals and take part in training sessions, experience days, socials and events throughout the year.
+As a member, you can take part in training sessions, socials and events throughout the year.
 They even have a photography studio on campus that you can use once you're trained.